MaurizioBrioschi/Boiler/README.md

       Now the url http://yoursite.com/about will call your aboutController class and the method index
     * If you want to call another method from your aboutController just insert a new method inside like for example "rock" If you do this the url http://yoursite.com/about/rock will call this method.
-      N.B. index method of every controller can't have arguments
-    * Everythings came after the second slash (in this case rock) will be considered like argument of the method
+    * Everythings came after the second slash (in this case rock) will be considered like argument of the method N.B. index method of every controller is the only method that can't have arguments
+    * The code will be rendered in its template by the method show:
+      ```php

+      $this->registry->template->show

+      ```

+      That call the template php with that name in views directory.

-This is the code exaple:
+This is the complete code exaple:

 ```php
 Class aboutController Extends baseController {